malcolmsailor/musicbert_fork/malcolm_notes.md

             "WANDB_NAME", os.path.basename(cfg.checkpoint.save_dir)
         ),
 ```
     This is kind of annoying as we don't take advantage of the mnemonic random naming of runs provided by wandb.
 Perhaps if WANDB_NAME is "" we will get a random name?
+(That seems unlikely.)

 - Wandb says 1 GPU even when there is more than 1 GPU.
 This seems to be incorrect---nvidia-smi on the running job lists multiple gpus in use.